Review Policy

 bors privileges are binary: the bot doesn’t know which code you are familiar with and what code you are not.
 They must therefore be used with discretion.
 Do not r+ code that you do not know well – you can definitely review such code, but try to hand off reviewing to someone else for the final r+.

-Similarly, never issue a r=username command unless that person has done the review, and the code has not changed substantially since the review was done.
-Rebasing is fine, but changes in functionality typically require re-review (though it’s a good idea to try and highlight what has changed, to help the reviewer).
+Similarly, never issue a r=username command unless that person has done the review, and the code has not changed substantially since the review was done, and that the person has explicitly indicated that another contributor can r= on their behalf.